Envirometrix/PredictiveSoilMapping/docs/Introduction.md

 significant issue.

 <div class="rmdnote">
 <p>Conventional soil polygon maps (manually-drawn delineations) are often one of the best sources of information on local variation in soil polypedons.
-On the other hand, conventional soil polygon maps often suffer from incompleteness, inconsistency and low accuracy of thematic content, as well as from poor positional accuracy.</p>
+On the other hand, conventional soil polygon maps often suffer from incompleteness, inconsistency and low accuracy of thematic content, as well as from suspect positional accuracy.</p>
 </div>

 Mapping concepts change across time and vary among different mappers and